This shirt is funny, no doubt.

 Right?
 At this point, it's "normal".

-One white mother suffering from dysconciousness evoked white fragility when talking about how we didn't deserve to be treated differently (at this point, or in the future) than we've ever been treated.
-It was in the context of Jane Elliot's Brown Eyed Blue-Eyed Experiment (https://www.youtube.com/watch?v=dLAi78hluFc): "They're [Black people] already used to it!!!
+One white mother suffering from dysconciousness evoked this white fragility when talking about how we (Black people) didn't deserve to be treated differently (at this point, or in the future) than we've ever been treated.
+It was in the context of Jane Elliot's Brown Eyed Blue-Eyed Experiment (https://www.youtube.com/watch?v=dLAi78hluFc).
+She said: "They're [Black people] already used to it!!!
 It's cruel to do this type of exercise on white children because they haven't ever experienced this before!!!"

 LOL.
 Weren’t we (Africans) too, "virgins" to white supremacy-induced trauma at some point?
 What about OUR inexperience, innocence, and naivete?
 Does she think that we (Black people, and other marginalized racial or ethnic groups) are invincible?
 That we feel nothing when traumatized over and over again?

 I'm an African woman and child of Nigerian immigrants that left their country because it being crushed under the weight of colonialism, capitalism, division, and mismanagement ever since the British invaded it in the late 1800s.
 The British STOLE AS MANY RESOURCES AS THEY COULD for the next 60+ years.
 I grew up in the USA, alienated from my culture, my mother tongue, my social status, etc.

 I LOST all this...because of white supremacist-induced trauma initiated over a century ago when they invaded what is now 'Nigeria' for material gain.
 Yet, there is no sympathy for me, or people with worse stories, because we are Black (A Time To Kill) or should be uSeD tO iT (Brown Eyed, Blue Eyed Experiment).

 All together, with his satirical shirt, and in the spirit of dArK humor, this Black man is sending the following message to society, particularly the police: